-Continuous Internal Assessment : 25 Marks End-Semester Exam: 75 Marks 3 houi test for 75 Assignments, Reviews and Three Hour exan nination fo r 75 ma arks and then is Seminars for 1 0 Marks Marks. converted to 15 marks
+Continuous Internal Assessment : 25 Marks End-Semester Exam: 75 Marks 3 hour test for 75 Assignments, Reviews and Three Hour exan nination fo r 75 ma rks and then is Seminars for 1 0 Marks Marks. con verte d to 1 5 mar ks late by 10mins after the attendance will be marked absent unless there is a valid reason (medical/personal emergency) at the discretion of the Head of the Department.